 - a.
 "An unexcused absence that counts toward truancy" is a student's absence from school for a full or a portion of a day for any reason that is not an "excused absence" as defined below. - b.
 "An excused absence" is a student's absence from school for a full day or a portion of a day for any absence for the reasons listed below.
-Although an absence may be excused, it may count against a student's 90% attendance requirement and thus cause diminished success and/or academic loss of credit (ALC) for a course: - (1) The student's required attendance in court; - (2) Where appropriate, when consistent with Individualized Education Programs, the Individuals with Disabilities Act, accommodation plans under 29 U.S.C. §§ 794 and 705(20), and individualized health care plans; - (3) The student's suspension from school; - (4) College visits, up to three days per school year, for students in grades 11 and 12; - (5) Interviews with an admissions officer of an institution of higher education; - (6) Examination for a driver's license: - (7) Necessary and unavoidable medical or dental appointments that cannot be scheduled at a time other than the school day with documentation from the doctor's office: - (8) Take Our Children to Work Day; - (9) Religious observance, pursuant to N.J.S.A.
+Although an absence may be excused, it may count against a student's 90% attendance requirement and thus cause diminished success and/or academic loss of credit (ALC) for a course: - (1) The student's required attendance in court; - (2) Where appropriate, when consistent with Individualized Education Programs, the Individuals with Disabilities Act, accommodation plans under 29 U.S.C. §§ 794 and 705(20), and individualized health care plans: - (3) The student's suspension from school; - (4) College visits, up to three days per school year, for students in grades 11 and 12: - (5) Interviews with an admissions officer of an institution of higher education; - (6) Examination for a driver's license; - (7) Necessary and unavoidable medical or dental appointments that cannot be scheduled at a time other than the school day with documentation from the doctor's office; - (8) Take Our Children to Work Day; - (9) Religious observance, pursuant to N.J.S.A.
 18A:36-14 through 16; - (10) Participation in observance of Veterans Day, pursuant to N.J.S.A.
 18A:36-13.2; - (11) Participation in district board of election membership activities, pursuant to N.J.S.A.
-18A:36-33; - (12) Closure of a busing school district that prevents a student from having transportation to the receiving school; - (13) An absence considered excused by the Commissioner of Education and/or a New Jersey Department of Education rule. - (14) An absence for a reason not listed above, not to exceed two days, but deemed excused by the Principal upon a written request by the student's parent stating the reason for the absence and requesting permission for the absence to be an excused absence.
+18A:36-33; - (12) Closure of a busing school district that prevents a student from having transportation to the receiving school; - (13) An absence considered excused by the Commissioner of Education and/or a New Jersey Department of Education rule.

-"Unexcused tardiness" may constitute an unexcused absence that counts toward truancy in accordance with Policy 5240.
+&quot;Unexcused tardiness" may constitute an unexcused absence that counts toward truancy in accordance with Policy 5240.

-For necessary and unavoidable medical or dental appointments that cannot be scheduled at a time other than the school day, documentation from the doctor's office must be on official office script pad or stationery-Must include duration of absences to be excused and date of appointment.
-All doctor's notes will be subject to MHS validation of appointment date.
+For necessary and unavoidable medical or dental appointments that cannot be scheduled at a time other than the school day, documentation from the doctor's office must be on official office script pad or stationery-Must include duration of absences to be excused and date of appointment. \ All doctor's notes will be subject to MHS validation of appointment date.